Octavius-Dante/Arthelais/ex_25/Readme.md

 **All the above code for F4 help will make the popup appear but selection wont fill the value to the screen field**

-*make the following code change to the view, selection is a view event the view will take care of filling the value to the screen field*
+*make the following code change to the view as well as in view controller*

 </br>